 There are no affiliate links on PagePipe.

-Frequently, the website owner (your client or boss) thinks they’re the clone of their audience (their potential or actual customers).
+Website owners often think they’re the clone of their audience.
 Of course, they aren’t.
 We’re all different and have different perspectives and opinions for many reasons.
 That’s good.
 Otherwise, this would be a pretty boring world.

 Logos make little difference in the outcome of client profitability.
 They have other benefits but it’s not money.

 Dingbats are ornamental or decorative type characters.
-Dingbats are used as directional signage informing the reader what is important.
-They can also serve as graphic elements or exaggerated illustration. destroying white space.
+Dingbats are directional signage informing the reader what is important.
+They can also serve as graphic elements or exaggerated illustration.
 They work fine as a temporary symbol.

-Logos can be fraught with emotional upheaval for the owners and cause unneeded, repeated presentations.
-“Does it really represent me?”
+Logos can be fraught with emotional upheaval causing unneeded, repeated presentations.
+“Does it represent me?”
 Uh.
 It’s not supposed to represent that deep of a psychological burden.
 Arguments and doubt could go on forever with that as the goal.

 There are three marketing components needed for success.
-You CAN succeed with any two –but it’s best if all three are present to some degree.
+You can succeed with any two – but it’s best if all three are present to some degree.
 They are: 1) the offer, 2) the market need, and 3) the design.
 If any two are missing, it’s a sure failure.
 Notice the logo is not one of the three but a subordinate part of design.
-In the hierarchy of what really makes a difference, a logo will not guarantee much.
+In the hierarchy of what makes a difference, a logo will not guarantee much.
 Yes, it’s possible to succeed with bad design.
 It can even be more memorable for the wrong reason!

 We like an attractive logo.
 It feels good to own one.
 It feels nice to own a new, fancy car, too.
-We don’t invest much money or credence in logos because we realize ideas are disposable sometimes.
+We don’t invest much money or credence in logos.
+We realize ideas are disposable sometimes.
 If the business idea survives it’s first year then maybe it’s time to get out the check book.
-But you do not need a logo when starting up.
+But you don’t need a logo when starting up.
 You can just use type and maybe a dingbat.
-We believe in bootstrapping.
 With little or no investment in your company *identity*, you won’t weep so much if things fail.